threefoldtecharchive/tfexplorer/specs/modify_IT_contract_over_time.md

 At the moment, there is no way for a grid user to modify anything in the workloads that are live on the grid.
 The IT contract is something that is agreed by the user and all involved farmers before.

-Once an IT contract is signed by all parties, it is  provisioned by the 3n nodes and the workloads come to life.
+Once an IT contract is signed by all parties, it is  provisioned by the 3 nodes and the workloads come to life.

 If the reservation has been made for a duration of 6 months, there is no way for the user to cancel it after 3 months and not loose the tokens for the last 3 months.
-A manual discussion between the user and all the farmers  may be be initiated but there is no grantee the farmer will accept to refund the remaining 3 months and this process is impossible to scale.
+A manual discussion between the user and all the farmers  may be be initiated but there is no garantee the farmer will accept to refund the remaining 3 months and this process is impossible to scale.

 ## Possible solutions